 The popular spring-time race, which attracts some of the UK’s top athletes, boasts a stunning 10km course around Cardiff Bay.
 In 2019, the race will incorporate the Welsh 10 Kilometre Championships.

-The 10K race will once again take in all of the historic Cardiff Bay’s most spectacular views and iconic landmarks including Mermaid Quay, Atlantic Wharf, the Pierhead Building, Senedd, Porth Teigr, Norwegian Church and the running-on-water Cardiff Bay Barrage.
+The route takes in all of Cardiff Bay’s most iconic landmarks, starting and finishing in Roald Dahl Plass and passing the Wales Millennium Centre, Mermaid Quay, the Pierhead Building, Senedd, Porth Teigr and the Cardiff Bay Barrage.

 I need a place

 We don’t have charity places in this event, but you can still take part and help young people with cancer.

 Once you’ve registered with us, we’ll send you a free Teenage Cancer Trust running top along with a handy welcome pack filled with helpful fundraising ideas.

 I already have a place

 You’ve already got a place in the Cardiff Bay Run?

 Brilliant!
 You can still help young people with cancer.

 Simply register your fundraising with us for free, and set your own fundraising target.